roc-lang/examples/examples/Tasks/README.md

 ## `Task` Explanation

-These explanations are in the order they appears in the example, and focus on how `Task` is used in different ways to achieve the required outcome.
+These explanations are in the order they appear in the example and focus on how `Task` is used in different ways to achieve the required outcome.

 ### Platform Main and Error Handling

 The [roc-lang/basic-cli](https://github.com/roc-lang/basic-cli) platform requires an application to provide a `main : Task {} *`.
 This task usually represents a sequence or combination of `Tasks`, and will resolve to an empty record.

 The `main` task is run by the platform when the application is executed.
-It cannot fail, and therefore returns the wildcard `*` type.
+It cannot fail and therefore returns the wildcard `*` type.

 **Aside** it may seem confusing that a `*` in the return position tells us that this task cannot fail.
 However, one way to think about this, is that it is impossible to write a function that can return *any* type, therefore this task must always succeed.